Download the

 format: ###secretname###, and the value for the secret is

-source code.
+even source code.
 No actual data is exposed, only aggregations.
-You can add

-reports to select data from specific tables, which you consider
+You can add reports to select data from specific tables, which you

-technical, so there is no sensitive data inside.
-All other reports
+consider technical, so there is no sensitive data inside.
+All

-should be safe.
-Still, some sensitive data can leak thru queries, for
+other reports should be safe.
+Still, some sensitive data can leak

-example, in Activity Monitor in the hard-coded constants of the
+thru queries, for example, in Activity Monitor in the hard-coded

-queries in WHERE conditions, for example.
-You can add something like
+constants of the queries in WHERE conditions, for example.
+You can

 Here is the big picture: